mritunjayupadhyay/mritunjayupadhyay.github.io/_posts/2018-02-21-google-oauth-node-express-mongodb.markdown

 {% endhighlight %}

 We will go in `https://console.developers.google.com` and create a project(I have made emaily-google-auth).
 While configuring this app choose Oauth/ClientID and configure consent screen( it is used for asking user permission).
-This step are self-explanatory.
+Enable google+ api.
+These step are self-explanatory.
 Here you will get two field.
 One is `Authorized JavaScript origins`.
 As name suggest domain name or basic route url should be written here.
 If you are running your program at localhost(assume at port 3000) then write `http://localhost:3000`.
 Another one is `Authorized redirect URIs`.
 As name suggest all uri which you want as authourized write here.
 This time write just `http://localhost:3000/*`, which means all uri at server.
 We will talk about this later.